imopen/reolink/README.md

 that I simplified for my needs.

-reolink_zone.sh is bash script to get, set activation zone of reolink IP cameras with https web interface (E1 zoom, E1 outdoor for example), with activation zones you can simply turn on and off cameras alarm, and coupled with home assistant you can alarm them when at home and disarm when not, for example.
+reolink_zone.sh is bash script to get, set activation zone of reolink IP cameras with https web interface (E1 zoom, E1 outdoor for example), with activation zones you can simply turn on and off cameras alarm, and coupled with home assistant you can arm them when at home and disarm when not, for example.

 ## Setup Credentials ##